1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 2. Reduced Water Absorption

-A speedy transit time gives the colon less chance to reabsorb water.
+The high transit time allows the colon fewer opportunities to reabsorb water.
 The result: watery stools.

 3. Altered Gut Flora